Balkrishna-1663/Balkrishna-1663/README.md

-- 👋 Hi, I’m @Balkrishna-1663
+- 👋 Hi, I’m @Balkrishna singh
-- 👀 I’m interested in back-end development , c++ programming.
+- 👀 I’m interested in WEB Development , C# programming and ASP.net Development.
-- 🌱 I’m currently learning Java and DSA .
+- 🌱 I’m currently learning C# and Entity framework .
-- 💞️ I’m looking to collaborate with productive people
+- 💞️ I’m looking to collaborate with productive people and company
 - 📫 How to reach me :📧kishansingh223311@gmail.com

 <!---